The Bankrate promise

 - Prepaid costs may be discounted compared to normal maintenance costs.

 - Manufacturer-backed plans are generally covered by affiliated dealerships, regardless of location.

 - Service intervals may not match those listed in the owner’s manual.

 - Prepaid maintenance plans may cost more than the actual cost of maintenance.

-- In some cases, service must be performed at the dealership where you purchased the car.
+- In many cases, you must get serviced at the dealership where you purchased the car.

 - Common wear-and-tear items are generally not covered.

 - May include coverage that is redundant or already included with an extended warranty.